redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ### How Filtering Works

 Redis uses internal algorithms to optimize the filtering computation for vector search.
-The runtime algorithm is determined by heuristics that aim to minimize query latency, based on several factors derived from the query and the index.
+The runtime algorithm is determined by heuristics that aim to minimize query latency based on several factors derived from the query and the index.

 **Batches mode**